ValeriiKoniushenko/valeriikoniushenko/README.md

 # Hi there 👋

-More than five years of broad experience.
-More than two years of experience in the financial industry.
-I am involved in testing, developing, and talking with customers about a product.
-I fixed bugs, resolved product conflicts, and just wrote readable code.
-Fallen in love with C++ - this language has stolen my heart!
+Over five years of broad software development experience, including more than two years in the financial industry.
+Skilled across the entire C++ ecosystem - from development and testing to tooling, DevOps, and deployment.
+Experienced in debugging, resolving product issues, and writing clean, maintainable code.
+Deeply passionate about C++ and dedicated to creating high-quality, impactful software.

 <p align="center">
 <picture>